Four Factors Driving the Shortage of Supply Chain Workers

 All of us were learning as we went along.

 This increased demand is unlikely to go away, and may only increase over time as more consumers begin turning to online ordering as their primary means of shopping.
 Many brick-and-mortar shops acknowledge this reality and have begun increasing their online presence in order to match consumer preferences.
-However, this requires more effort from warehouses and distribution centers as these orders now need to go to specific homes instead of to a central store, as was the case in the past.
+However, this requires more effort from warehouses and distribution centers as these orders now need to go to specific homes instead of to a central store.

 This higher demand requires an ever-growing workforce capable of handling the massive surge of work that comes along with it.